 The 11:15 service at Wesley provides and intimate and unassuming setting for communal worship.
 During the school year the service takes place upstairs in the Great Hall, during the summer months it moves down to Etc. Coffeehouse for an even more intimate setting.
 We strive to maintain a balance between the ancient and the modern, recognizing the connection we share to countless generations of Christians who have gone before us and with millions of believers across the world today.
-Prayers of ancient saints mingle with cutting edge songs, and rituals are stripped of unnecessary trappings as sacraments are celebrated simply and joyfully.
+Prayers of ancient saints mingle with cutting edge songs, and rituals are celebrated simply and joyfully.
 Intergenerational community is also a focus of the 11:15 service.
 Students can find a supportive home here, a place to worship alongside both peers and elders.
 Come and join us for a service or a season, it will be a joy to worship with you!

 What to Expect at 11:15